-How A Police Killing In America Triggered The Toppling Of A U.K. Slave Trader Statue
+How A U.S. Police Killing Triggered The Toppling Of Statues In U.K. And Belgium

 Activists in Bristol have spent years trying to either remove Edward Colston's name from institutions in the city or at least provide historical context to his complicated role.
 The statue, which was erected in 1895, had a plaque that described Colston as one of Bristol's "most virtuous and wise sons."
 In 2018, the local government considered a second plaque to acknowledge Colston's role in perpetuating the slave trade.

-"This, you would think, would be quite a good way, a straightforward way of saying, 'he's still here, but he did bad things,' " said Kate Williams, a historian.
+"This, you would think, would be quite a good way, a straightforward way of saying, 'he's still here, but he did bad things,' " said Kate Williams, a British historian.
 "But unfortunately, it then proved impossible for the council to find a wording that everyone could agree on."

 Among other things, the proposed wording for the new plaque said Colston played "an active role in the enslavement of over 84,000 Africans (including 12,000 children) of whom over 19,000 died en route to the Caribbean and America."
 It added that: "Bristolians who did not subscribe to his religious and political beliefs were not permitted to benefit from his charities."